abdulmir718/Canvas/README.md

 #Post MVP Stretch Goals

--As a user, I would like to be able to create a log in authentication.
+- As a user, I would like to be able to create a log in authentication.
--As a user, I would like to be able to check out via Swipe API Integration.
+- As a user, I would like to be able to check out via Swipe API Integration.
--As a user, I would like to be able to contact the artists and send a message via the webpage.
+- As a user, I would like to be able to contact the artists and send a message via the webpage.